top of page

 We assume that Jesus stood in the center, with the criminals positioned on either side of Him.

-Jesus told one of them that He would see him later in Paradise.
+Jesus told the good thief that He would see him later in Paradise.

 Luke 23:32-43